screwdriver-cd/models/README.md

 | config.labels | Array | No | Labels attached to the template |

 #### Get
-Get an template based on id.
+Get a template based on id.
 ```js
 factory.get(id).then(model => {
     // do stuff with template model